jeremyblackowiak/crispy-octo-sniffle/README.md

 - Terraform: I used Terraform to declare VPC, EKS, IAM, and AWS Load Balancer Controller/ExternalDNS deployments infrastructure.
 - EKS: Rolling your own Kubernetes cluster is its own task, but EKS is a lot more turnkey!
 - Github Actions: Everyone's favorite CI/CD platform!
 I created a `workflow_dispatch` conditioned infrastructure.yaml workflow for ad-hoc deployment of the infrastructure, and a cicd.yaml workflow that deploys app updates to the cluster when a pull request is merged into the main branch.
+- Github Copilot: I used Copilot as a kind of assistant search engine for first leads on how to declare certain infrastructure resources with Terraform.
+I think it probably saved me a ton of time crawling through documentation for Terraform and Kubernetes configuration, which I'm still acquainting myself with.

 ### Things I'm Still Figuring Out